Are you able to sell a house with a tax lien In Oregon

 • Buyers: It stops surprises about who owns the property, giving peace of mind.

-In Oregon, work with a title company familiar with tax liens and real estate rules.
+In Oregon, I work with a title company familiar with tax liens and real estate rules.
 This helps solve any issues and ensures a safe transfer of ownership.

 Alternatives to Selling: Addressing Your Oregon Tax Lien